 The Need for a Prompt Recall

 Based on this report and the CPSC’s warning, Peloton needs to step up and do the right thing here by issuing a prompt recall.
 It is distressing to see the nature and extent of injuries suffered by young children as a result of these products.
-If you or a loved one has been injured by Peloton Tread Plus treadmills, please contact an experienced product defect lawyer to get more information about pursuing your legal rights.
+If Peloton Tread Plus treadmills have injured you or a loved one, please get in touch with an experienced product defect lawyer to get more information about pursuing your legal rights.